-Navy’s offense can’t get going for second straight game in loss to Air Force
+Navy runs aground against Air Force; OC Ivin Jasper fired after loss

 Quarterback Haaziq Daniels scored on a 28-yard run just before the end of the third quarter after a roughing the punter penalty extended the drive.
 The Falcons grabbed two more points on the ensuing possession when Navy snapped the ball over the punter’s head and through the end zone to push the lead to 16-3.
 Roberts wrapped up the scoring with a two-yard touchdown run with 9:13 remaining in the fourth quarter.

-Roberts totaled 97 yards and two scores on 29 rushes while Daniels added 51 and a score.
-Daniels passed for 49 yards while completing 3-of-10 passes.
+Roberts totaled 97 yards and two scores on 29 rushes, while Daniels added 51 and a score.
+Daniels passed for 49 yards while completing 3 of 10 passes.

 “It was a great atmosphere, you know, capacity crowd,” Niumatalolo said about the 9/11 anniversary.
 “It’s great to see, just for the reason that we’re here.
 Remembering 9/11.
 I think for our country, there’s so much divisiveness now.
 I think it was cool for a day just to put all of that aside.
-Put all the politics, put all of that stuff aside and we’re all Americans.
+Put all the politics, put all of that stuff aside, and we’re all Americans.
 Not Democrat or Republican.
 Not White, Black, Brown.
 None of it.
 Just remember 9/11.”